Moshe Gildenman: During the Holocaust

 Korets was occupied by Nazi Germany on July 8, 1941.
 During an Aktion in Korets on May 21, 1942, the Nazis killed approximately 2,300 Jews, including Gildenman's wife and daughter.
 Gildenman appealed to the Jewish leaders to resist the Germans, but they would not listen.
 On September 24, 1942, as the Nazis were preparing to liquidate the Korets ghetto, Gildenman escaped to the forest to join the partisans with 11 other Jews, including his teenaged son Simcha.

 Gildenman and his group traveled northward for about two weeks and added other Jewish refugees to their ranks.
 They set up camp in the swampy region of Polesia on the Belarus–Ukraine border.
 The group had originally left Korets with just two guns and a butcher knife, but stole additional weapons during battles, including two rifles they raided from a forest guard and six additional rifles, two pistols, and three hand grenades they plundered during an ambush on a group of policemen.
 With those weapons, they attacked Nazi collaborators, German farms, and headquarters of the Ukrainian Auxiliary Police.

 In January 1943, Gildenman's group joined up with the partisan federation of Soviet General Alexander Saburov.
-Fighting under the nom de guerre "Uncle Misha", Gildenman established combat unit comprised mostly of Jewish fighters, which became known as "Uncle Misha's Jewish Group".
+Fighting under the nom de guerre "Uncle Misha", Gildenman established combat unit composed mostly of Jewish fighters, which became known as "Uncle Misha's Jewish Group".
 The group operated in the Zhytomyr Oblast, and is credited with destroying bridges over the Teteriv River and near Olevsk, blowing up a German movie theatre in Narowlya, and executing the German district commissar in Chopovychi.
 One of the members of Uncle Misha's Jewish Group was Mordechai Schlein, who is credited with blowing up a German restaurant in Ovruch.

 After the Zhytomyr Oblast was liberated by the Red Army in October 1943, Kliment Voroshilov offered Gildenman a civilian engineering job, but Gildenman refused, explaining that he wanted to remain in the fight until victory.
 He completed officers training in Pavlovsk and served as a captain in the engineer corps until the end of the war.
 He was awarded several medals, including the Soviet Order of the Red Star and the Polish Order of the Cross of Grunwald.